khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/layout.md

 ## Cascading alignment

-For layouts that are tabular or mimic a table row, often a single alignment rule applied to all cells or columns may note produce the most scannable outcome.
+For layouts that are tabular or mimic a table row, often a single alignment rule applied to all cells or columns may not produce the most scannable outcome.
 With cascading alignment, the goal is to optically align content in the way that best supports a linear reading flow while maintaining balance.
 The alignment "cascades" from one element to the next based on the preceding element.
 For example, **B** aligns with **A**, and **C** aligns with **B**.

 <div class="figma-embed" aria-label="Cascading alignment demo 1" role="img">
   <iframe frameborder="0" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2F2XRq1MnIG69iti76Mh9HpJ%2FPajamas-visual-examples%3Ftype%3Ddesign%26node-id%3D22364%253A696%26mode%3Ddesign%26t%3DcBlAHP3Ol5JxVR79-1" allowfullscreen></iframe>